itsjfx/itsjfx.github.io/about.md

 ## Me

 My name is Thomas and I primarily work as a software engineer mainly interested in backend development or web-based full stack development.
-Despite this being my primary role, I have experience in Dev Ops, Cloud, Infrastructure as an engineer.
+Despite this being my primary role, I have experience in Dev Ops, Cloud, IT Infrastructure as an engineer.
 I also have a vested interest in security and privacy.

 For software engineering I have extensive experience working with Meteor.js as a full stack library, and also worked with REST APIs using Flask or Express and tying it in with React or AJAX/jQuery.